-Fresh from their brilliant treble-winning season of 1998-1999, the legendary Peter Schmeichel opted to leave the club leaving Sir Alex Ferguson with a huge gap to fill.
+Fresh from their brilliant treble-winning season of 1998-1999, the legendary Peter Schmeichel decided to leave the club – and that left Sir Alex Ferguson with a huge gap to fill.

-And while few of us would dare to question Fergie’s wisdom, some of the men he chose to don the ‘keeper gloves after Schmeichel were questionable at best.
+And while few of us would dare to question Fergie’s wisdom, some of the men he brought in to don the goalie gloves after Schmeichel were questionable at best.

 Let’s start with the man himself, then.

 Schmeichel joined United in 1991 from Danish club Brondby for just over £500,000 – which Fergie would later describe as the “bargain of the century”.

 The Dane spent eight years at United and won the Premier League five times – to go along with three FA Cups and of course the Champions League.

 The towering keeper was renowned for his lightning quick reflexes, incredible long throws and his habit of running into the box for corner kicks if his team was behind – he even scored a few goals that way!

 But he opted to leave Old Trafford at the end of the 1999 season, citing his age (he was 35 at the time) as his reason for leaving: “I am enjoying the game as much as ever but it is getting harder to keep pace,” he said at the time.

 “I need to train more than I have ever had to in order to prepare myself properly and I need more time between games than I can get in England.”

 He skipped off to Portuguese side Sporting, before ending up back in England with Aston Villa and then, horror of horrors, Man City.